 On the drive south to Key West make a detour to No Name Pub on Big Pine Key for lunch.
 On the way you may get lucky like we did and spot some Key Deer, the smallest of the North American deer.
 It is only found in the Florida Keys.

 The No Name Pub isn’t easy to find – but they pride themselves on that.
 Walk in and you’ll be met with dollar bills filling every square inch of wall and ceiling in the place.
 Again, you’ll find large portions and lots of seafood and pizza.

-11. What to do when you finally reach Key West
+11. What to do when the drive to Key West is over